What are my rights?

 In a job interview, you can be asked about protected characteristics as long as the questions aren’t discriminatory.
 This will depend on the context.
 For example, you may be asked, as a casual icebreaker, where you’re from.
 But this question can’t be part of the formal interview.

 Yes.
 Under BC law, employers must not pay a man more than a woman for similar, or substantially similar, work.
 The reverse of this is also true: employers must not pay a woman more than a man for similar or substantially similar work.
 Whether work is similar, or substantially similar, depends on a number of things, including the skill, effort, and responsibility a job requires.

 Employers can pay different wages to different people based on seniority, merit, and productivity.

 Yes.
 Under BC law, employers can’t advertise in connection with a job a preference, specification or limitation based on a protected characteristic.
 The exception is if the preference, specification or limitation is based on a bona fide occupational requirement.
-(See the “What you should know” section above.)
+(See above, under what you should know.)